Bridg109/coderxio.github.io/_posts/2020-12-22-drug-shortage-with-real-time-supplier-apis.md

 * Other payment or history related feeds to support system integration needs

 ## Why EDI isn't the same as API
+EDI is essentially an electronic version of a phone call or fax.

 References
 1. [McKesson EDI Data Integration](https://www.mckesson.com/Pharmaceutical-Distribution/Data-Integration/)